 At its best, film can help us consider these questions.
 They can provide entrees back into the Scriptures so that we can discuss those things that are most real, Christ and his gifts to us.

-Rev. Charles Lehmann, Assistant Pastor for Youth and Education at Peace With Christ Lutheran Church in Fort Collins, CO.
+The Rev. Charles Lehmann is Assistant Pastor for Youth and Education at Peace With Christ Lutheran Church, Fort Collins, Colorado.